Manasa-Gumdelli/Transformer-Based-Clinical-Text-Classification-for-Automatic-Diagnosis-Support/README.md

 (Bio_ClinicalBERT) on the Kaggle Medical Transcriptions dataset (`mtsamples.csv`), following `Clinical_Text_Classification_Implementation_Plan.docx`.

-**This is a research-only prototype.
+**This is a research prototype.
 It predicts the medical specialty associated with a transcription's document style and content — it does not diagnose disease, and its output must not be used clinically without expert human review.** See [Ethics and scope](#ethics-and-scope) below.